-To receive a refund, students must submit a schedule change form to the Registration Office within the first three weeks of a full-term class.
+To receive a refund, students must submit a schedule change form to the Registration Office within the first two weeks of a full-term class.
 Refunds will be mailed after the fourth week of classes.
+See the quarterly Schedule of Classes for listing of refund amounts.